-If such ME-explanations could be made to work, they would enjoy at least two virtues over CLT explanations.
-Firstly, ME-explanations would be more modally robust than an CLT-explanation, in that the ME-explanations could support a wider range of counterfactuals.
-This is because ME-explanations are less committal to the precise details of the aggregation process that converts the factors into the quantity of interest.
-Secondly, ME-explanations appear to be appropriately sensitive to one's choice of variables.
+If such maximum entropy (ME) explanations could be made to work, they would enjoy at least two virtues over CLT explanations.
+First, ME explanations would be more modally robust than a CLT explanation, in that the ME explanations could support a wider range of counterfactuals.
+This is because ME explanations are less committal to the precise details of the aggregation process that converts the factors into the quantity of interest.
+Second, ME explanations appear to be appropriately sensitive to one's choice of variables.
 This is because the entropy of a distribution depends on one's choice of variables-at least according to the standard formulation, H(p(x)).
-This causes problems for the Principle of Maximum Entropy that some have used to determine objective Bayesian priors (see e.g., van Fraassen 1989, p.
+This causes problems for the principle of maximum entropy that some have used to determine objective Bayesian priors (see, for example, van Fraassen [1989], p.
 303).
-However, in this context, such dependence on one's choice of variables may be a virtue, since the explanandum itself appears to be dependent on one's choice of variables-i.e., normal distributions are common only if we carve up the world in the right way.
+However, in this context, such dependence on one's choice of variables may be a virtue, as the explanandum itself appears to be dependent on one's choice of variables-i.e. normal distributions are common only if we carve up the world in the right way.

-The are important obstacles that need to be overcome before we can conclude that ME-explanations save the day, however.
-Firstly, the examples I gave above assumed that the quantities in question are normally distributed.
+The are important obstacles that need to be overcome before we can conclude that ME explanations save the day, however.
+First, the examples I gave above assumed that the quantities in question are normally distributed.
 But what if they are log-normal, or something else?
-It seems that ME-explanations ought to explain other common distributions in nature.
-Frank 2009 has made a lot of progress in this direction, demonstrating that several common distributions in nature can be modeled in terms of processes maximising entropy.
+It seems that ME explanations ought to explain other common distributions in nature.
+Frank ([2009]) has made a lot of progress in this direction, demonstrating that several common distributions in nature can be modelled in terms of processes maximizing entropy.
 However, Frank doesn't cover an important class of distributions: the log-normals.
-One might hope that these could be accounted for by transforming the log-normal distribution in question into a normal and arguing that entropy is maximised subject to the appropriate constraints on the transformed variable.
-It's not clear how such a story would go, however, for a quantity such as human height, H-one would have to argue that the variance of $\ln(H)$ is fixed, that the distribution of $\ln(H)$ is expected to maximise entropy, and that there are no other constraints on $\ln(H)$ .
+One might hope that these could be accounted for by transforming the log-normal distribution in question into a normal and arguing that entropy is maximized subject to the appropriate constraints on the transformed variable.
+It's not clear how such a story would go, however, for a quantity such as human height, H-one would have to argue that the variance of $\ln(H)$ is fixed, that the distribution of $\ln(H)$ is expected to maximize entropy, and that there are no other constraints on $\ln(H)$ .